inetaf/netstack/README.md

 # netstack

-This is a "fork" of https://github.com/google/gvisor, extracting out just the "netstack" networking bits, which previously were self-contained at https://github.com/google/netstack.
+This was a "fork" of https://github.com/google/gvisor, extracting out just the "netstack" networking bits, which previously were self-contained at https://github.com/google/netstack.

+## UPDATE

+This repo is no longer maintained.
+As of Go 1.17 and its [lazy module loading](https://go.dev/ref/mod#lazy-loading) we no longer need it, so we now just use upstream gVisor directly.

 ## Why?

 Because [gVisor's `go.mod` is gigantic](https://github.com/google/gvisor/blob/go/go.mod)
 and causes problems to people trying to use it as a library.

-Arguably Go's tooling is also somewhat to blame:
-Go doesn't make it easy (or even possible) to use a subset (a few packages) out of a mega module like gVisor without getting impacted by otherwise-unrelated requirements of that dependent module.
+Arguably Go's tooling is also somewhat to blame: Go doesn't make it easy (or even possible) to use a subset (a few packages) out of a mega module like gVisor without getting impacted by otherwise-unrelated requirements of that dependent module.
+(Update: as of Go 1.17, this appears to be fixed; see UPDATE above)

 Specifically, [Tailscale](https://github.com/tailscale/tailscale)
 wanted to use gVisor's `tcpip` networking packages, which worked fine for a